daliborhlava/nimue/emails/README.md

 ## TODO
+- migrate to postresql + pgvector, install done
 - run the full load
 - think through the database aspect; should that be done as part of process?
-- proper email db with full sizes (whole email embedding? -- do summary then embedding? - that might be pricy, count tokens for "smaller" models, alt: run local?)
-- python execution / SQL execution on emails? -- start with sql lite?
+- python execution / SQL execution on emails?
-- email search api (non semantic, regex)
+- email search api (non semantic, regex, fulltext)
 - similar email api
-- API LLM-based to properly construct the query; or gover from external agent? no lets have a hierrarchy of agents to test how that works
+- API LLM-based to properly construct the query; or orchestrate from external agent? no lets have a hierrarchy of agents to test how that works